bruno-fs/pybuild-deps/README.md

 [ruff badge]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json
 [ruff project]: https://github.com/charliermarsh/ruff

-tools that can pin dependencies like `pip-tools` and `poetry`.
+CLI tools to help dealing with python build dependencies.
+It aims to complement tools that can pin dependencies like `pip-tools` and `poetry`.
 For users relying exclusively on python wheels, those tools are more than enough.
 However, for users building applications from source, finding and pinning build dependencies